惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Cisco is evolving our risk-based vulnerability disclosure model.
 This approach focuses on increasing the visibility of detailed technical information for vulnerabilities that pose the highest risk—those that are critical, actively exploited, or have a higher likelihood of exploitation.
 By prioritizing disclosures based on risk, we enable customers to focus on their patching and mitigation efforts where they are most needed and urgent.

-For vulnerabilities that are found internally with and assessed as lower likelihood for exploitation and lower impact, Cisco may change the level of detail we share, moving our focus to remediation and upgrades.
+For vulnerabilities that are found internally and assessed as lower likelihood for exploitation and lower impact, Cisco may change the level of detail we share, moving our focus to remediation and upgrades.
 This means that some internally found issues that have a CVSS score in the range for a standalone advisory will no longer be communicated as standalone disclosure.

 Updating the Disclosure Cycle for Lower Severity Vulnerabilities